alexgoodell/single-payer/README.md

 The excel-based model uses a series of lookup tables to estimate changes in tax burden and healthcare spending.
 It estimates these changes by assessing the impact of the California State single-payer bill (SB 562) on households.
 The model is available in this repository in the /model directory.

+## Spreadserve server

+[SpreadServe](http://spreadserve.com/) is a tool that allows users to execute excel calculations on a remote computer without an installation (or active instance) of Microsfot Excel, and allows access to those calculations through a python API.
+It uses [Tornado](http://www.tornadoweb.org/) to serve data.

+The SpreadServe server (which runs exclusively in Windows Server) is stored as a public Amazon Machine Image (AMI): **link pending**.
+The default administrator password is ```health economics```.
+The program requires at least 4GB of RAM, and runs well on a t2.medium EC2 instance with few users.
+A custom python script defines an API to interact with the SpreadServe service, located at /spreadserve_server/api.py.
+This file is pre-installed on the AMI.

 Contributers (alphabetical)